rachelrub/Data_Bootcamp_Final_Project/README.md

 In this project, I will analyze the change in people incarcerated in private prisons over time and people, relative to the change in total people incarcerate.
 Secondly, I will normalize the number data of people incarcerated by state relative to the population of that state.
 Finally I will look at where most private prisons are located and see if there is a relationship between the states in which private prisons are concentrated and that state's political leaning.

-The data behind this project comes from the Bureau of Justice Statistics, (JBS), for information on incarceration rates, number of private prisons, and location of private prisons; Pew Research Center for information about party affiliation by state.
+The data behind this project comes from the Bureau of Justice Statistics (JBS), for information on incarceration rates, number of private prisons, and location of private prisons; Pew Research Center for information about party affiliation by state.

 I will download the data from the Bureau of Justice Statistics from their website into an excel sheet.
 I will do the same for Pew Research Center.